John Mcdonald provides an overview of the side effects of Anavar (Oxandrolone) in athletes.

 Although Anavar has several positive effects on performance and is a relatively mild anabolic-androgenic steroid, it still poses various health risks to athletes.

-It is also worth pointing out that Anavar may negatively affect performance in some circumstances, as when users cycle off the drug, the body will shift into a catabolic environment; where important hormones (such as testosterone) are sapped.
+It is also worth pointing out that Anavar may negatively affect performance in some circumstances, as when users cycle off the drug, the body will shift into a catabolic environment; where essential hormones (such as testosterone) are sapped.

 If you quote information from this page in your work, then the reference for this page is: